marinlauber/Python-VPP/README.md

 ## Using the code

-To use the code, forst clone or download this repository onto your own machine.
+To use the code, first clone or download this repository onto your own machine.
 The main file that are used are `runVPP.py` and `righting_moment.json`.
 These have to be filled with the data of your boat.
 By default they are using the YD-41 (from Principle of Yacht Design).
 To run the code simply type

 ```bash
 $ python runVPP.py